nvitaterna/joypad-manager/README.md

 // this is fired when a gamepad is unplugged.
 The event has the same parameters as the connect event. joypadOne.addEventListener('disconnect', (event) => { });

-// this is fired whenever an axis value changes more than the axis threshold joypadOne.addEventListener('stickmove', (event) => {
+// this is fired whenever an axis value changes joypadOne.addEventListener('stickmove', (event) => {
   // the stick state
   event.stick == {